Interpersonal Therapy For Depression

 Interpersonal psychotherapy definition

 Interpersonal psychotherapy (IPT) is a clinical practice that usually considers your physical, mental, and social vulnerabilities, along with cultural and spiritual factors.
 IPT's focus is generally on social roles and relationships because these factors can be significant precursors to recurrent major depression and other mood disorders.
 It often focuses on improving problematic interpersonal relationships that the patient has with their friends, family members, coworkers, and the other people in their lives.
-IPT might help a person to recognize how their actions affect their personal relationships or learn to manage disputes effectively.
+Interpersonal therapy might help a person to recognize how their actions affect their personal relationships or learn to manage disputes effectively.
 This is typically a short term treatment undertaken over the course of several weeks.

 A scientific treatment